-During the years ended June 30, 2021 and 2020, the Company issued 20,353 and 55,044 shares of common stock, respectively, for services rendered by officers of the Company.
-These shares were valued at the fair market value of \$118,316 and \$312,090, respectively, and recorded as compensation expense in the accompanying consolidated financial statements.
+During the years ended June 30, 2022 and 2021, the Company issued nil and 20,353 shares of common stock, respectively, for services rendered by officers of the Company.
+These shares were valued at the fair market value of \$Nil and \$118,316, respectively, and recorded as compensation expense in the accompanying consolidated financial statements.

-During the years ended June 30, 2021 and 2020, the Company issued 1,983 and 73,667 shares of common stock respectively, for services rendered by the independent members of the Board of Directors as part of their board compensation.
-These shares were valued at the fair market value of \$11,997 and \$261,622, respectively, and recorded as compensation expense in the accompanying consolidated financial statements.
+During the years ended June 30, 2022 and 2021, the Company issued 1,985 and 1,983 shares of common stock respectively, for services rendered by the independent members of the Board of Directors as part of their board compensation.
+These shares were valued at the fair market value of \$12,009 and \$11,997, respectively, and recorded as compensation expense in the accompanying consolidated financial statements.

-During the years ended June 30, 2021 and 2020, the Company issued 37,100 and 81,696 shares of common stock, respectively, to employees pursuant to the terms of their employment agreements.
-These shares were valued at the fair market value of \$211,353 and \$416,738, respectively, and recorded as compensation expense in the accompanying consolidated financial statements.
+During the years ended June 30, 2022 and 2021, the Company issued 8,000 and 37,100 shares of common stock, respectively, to employees pursuant to the terms of their employment agreements.
+These shares were valued at the fair market value of \$41,050 and \$211,353, respectively, and recorded as compensation expense in the accompanying consolidated financial statements.